Pilape/Strategy-game/README.md

  A game

 To do list:
--Refactor?
+- Refactor?
--Obstacles
+- Obstacles
--A* pathfinding (maybe linked list first)
+- A* pathfinding (maybe linked list first)